ptrjst/edu/agile/scrum/psm-II-learning-deck.md

 “Teams are inherently dysfunctional, as they are made of imperfect human beings.”
 –Patrick Lencioni (The Five Dysfunctions of a Team)

+## Trust

-### Trust
+### Existing Trust
-- Trust
--- Constructive
+- Constructive
--- Vulenrability
+- Vulenrability
--- Room for emotions
+- Room for emotions
--- Conviviality
+- Conviviality
--- Safety
+- Safety

-- Absence of trust
+### Absence of trust
--- Defensive
+- Defensive
--- Reluctance
+- Reluctance
--- Hallway backbiting
+- Hallway backbiting
--- Muted voices
+- Muted voices

-Live and work together, share experiences, solve problems jointly to overcome an absence of trust.
+>Live and work together, share experiences, solve problems jointly to overcome an absence of trust.
 Use models to discover and acknowledge each others’ strengths and weaknesses.
 Think Myers-Briggs.

+## Conflict

-### Conflict
+### Existing Conflict Culture
-- Conflict
--- Constructive disagreement
+- Constructive disagreement
--- Passionate engagement
+- Passionate engagement
--- Meaningful dialogue
+- Meaningful dialogue
--- Unfiltered, unguarded opinions
+- Unfiltered, unguarded opinions
--- Most important issues first
+- Most important issues first

-- Fear of conflict
+### Fear of conflict
--- Artificial harmony
+- Artificial harmony
--- Avoidance
+- Avoidance
--- Silent tension
+- Silent tension
--- Interpersonal attacks
+- Interpersonal attacks
--- Indecisiveness
+- Indecisiveness

 >'Built-in-Instability' is a natural characteristic of self-organizing teams facing challenging goals.
 It is an element of productive tension from which creativity and learning emerges.

 *Productive conflict is a time-saver.
 It speeds up decision, avoids lengthy meetings and repeatedly having to visit the same issues.*

+## Commitment

-### Commitment
+### Exisiting Commitment
-- Commitment
--- Disagree and commit
+- Disagree and commit
--- Buy-in
+- Buy-in
--- Transparency over work
+- Transparency over work
--- Collective wisdom utilization
+- Collective wisdom utilization
--- Clear, opportunistic decisions
+- Clear, opportunistic decisions

-- Lack of commitment
+### Lack of commitment
--- Enforced consensus
+- Enforced consensus
--- Hidden concerns
+- Hidden concerns
--- Hesitation
+- Hesitation
--- Inner-team competitiveness
+- Inner-team competitiveness
--- Feign agreement
+- Feign agreement

 *Commitment overrides the need for bureaucracy.*

-### Accountability
+## Accountability

-- Accoutability
+### Exisiting Accoutability
--- Challenging standards for excellence
+- Challenging standards for excellence
--- Open agreements
+- Open agreements
--- Clear plans of action
+- Clear plans of action
--- Mutual chanllenging
+- Mutual chanllenging
--- Being accountable to the team
+- Being accountable to the team

-- Avoidance of accountability
+### Avoidance of accountability
--- Low standards accepting mediocrity
+- Low standards accepting mediocrity
--- Ambiguity
+- Ambiguity
--- Politics
+- Politics
--- Backroom lobbying
+- Backroom lobbying
--- Accountability vacuum
+- Accountability vacuum

 >‘Accountability’ refers to the willingness of team members to call their peers on their actions, commitment, and behavior with regards to shared goals, values and standards.
 An accountability vacuum arises when the team leader presents himself as the only source of discipline, causing every team member to look at him to hold others accountable.
 A leader’s attempted omnipresence tends to create such vacuum.

+## Goals

-### Goals
+### Exisiting Goals
-- Goals
--- Shared goals
+- Shared goals
--- Regular measurements
+- Regular measurements
--- Transparency
+- Transparency
--- Willing sacrifices
+- Willing sacrifices
--- Meaningful and controllable objective
+- Meaningful and controllable objective

-- Inattention to golas
+### Inattention to golas
--- Personal heroism
+- Personal heroism
--- Individual credit claims
+- Individual credit claims
--- Ony Ego
+- Ony Ego
--- Status & career first
+- Status & career first
--- Emotional indifferences to achievments
+- Emotional indifferences to achievments

 >Results should be controllable.
 Profit is not a goal, but a result from achieving a goal.

 ## Scrum Master´s Impact
-Most of these bullets could be in a job description of a Scrum Master.
-As a take away, people could use this slide to talk with their boss about the responsibilities of a Scrum Master.

 ### Lead by example.
 Be the first to be vulnerable, and create an environemnt where it's safe to be vulnerable.
 Be a living demonstration of the assets, including sincere and immediate apologies when beraking them.